AngleProtocol/merkl-docs/distribute-with-merkl/campaign-management.md

 **No fees**: Reallocation operations are free—no fees are charged.

 **Multiple campaigns**: If an opportunity contains multiple campaigns that need reallocation, you must perform reallocation for each campaign ID separately.
-When using the Studio interface, this means repeating the reallocation process for each campaign.
-However, when using the programmatic approach with a Safe multisig, you can batch all reallocation transactions into a single Safe transaction by creating multiple calls to `reallocateCampaignRewards`—one for each campaign ID.
+When using the programmatic approach with a Safe multisig, you can batch all reallocation transactions into a single Safe transaction by creating multiple calls to `reallocateCampaignRewards`—one for each campaign ID.
 This is more efficient and cost-effective when dealing with multiple campaigns.

 For more technical details, see the [Campaign Reallocation section](../merkl-mechanisms/features.md#-campaign-reallocation) in the features documentation.